 Wellesley requires that you submit the ACT or the SAT.
 (We do not require the optional SAT essay component or ACT Writing.)

 Once you have submitted your application to Wellesley College, you will be able to self-report your SAT and/or ACT scores in the Self Reported Score form within your Applicant Portal.
-Required standardized test scores reported within the Common or Coallition Application test section will not fulfill the self-reported score requirement.
+Required standardized test scores reported within the Common or Coalition Application test section will not fulfill the self-reported score requirement.
 If admitted and enrolled, applicants who self-reported their test scores must send verified test scores within two weeks.

 If you face financial challenges in meeting Wellesley’s standardized testing requirements, contact us for guidance.
 In some instances, we may be able to waive a standardized testing requirement due to financial hardship.